-Benefits Description You After the calendar Maternity care (cont.)
-High Option Standard Option You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
-We will cover an extended stay if medically necessary, but you must precertify.
-PPO: Nothing (no deductible) PPO: Nothing (no deductible) We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
-Non-PPO: 25% of the Plan allowance and any difference between our Non-PPO: 35% of the Plan allowance and any difference between our Hospital services are covered under the Section 5(c) and Surgical benefits Section 5(b) allowance and the billed amount allowance and the billed amount • We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
-See Hospital benefits (Section 5(c)) and Surgery benefits (Section 5(b)). • We will cover other care of an infant who requires non-routine treatment if we cover the infant under Self Plus One or Self and Family enrollment.
+Benefits Description You pay After the calendar year deductible Maternity care Arter the carendar year deductible Complete maternity (obstetrical) care, such as: PPO: Nothing Screening for gestational diabetes for pregnant women Non-PPO: 25% of the Plan allowance and Prenatal care any difference between our allowance and Delivery professional fees the billed amount Postnatal care • Sonograms Note: Here are some things to keep in mind: Hospital services are covered under Section 5(c) and Section 5(b) Surgical benefits.
+You do not need to precertify your vaginal delivery; see page 19 for other circumstances, such as extended stays for you or your baby.
+You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+We will cover an extended stay if medically necessary, but you must precertify. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay. • We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
+We will cover other care of an infant who requires non-routine treatment if we cover the infant under a Self Plus One enrollment or Self and Family enrollment.
 Surgical benefits, not maternity benefits, apply to circumcision.
-Skilled nursing services, intravenous/infusion therapy, and injections (such as Rhogam) are covered the same as other medical benefits for diagnostic and treatment services.
+Skilled nursing services, intravenous/infusion therapy and injections (such as Rhogam) are covered the same as other medical benefits for diagnostic and treatment services.
+Any maternity services considered preventive will be covered by the Plan at 100% (no deductible).
+See Section 5, Preventive care for additional information.
 Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
 If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
 Note: Maternity care expenses incurred by a Plan member serving as a surrogate mother are covered by the Plan subject to reimbursement from the other party to the surrogacy contract or agreement.
 The involved Plan member must execute our Reimbursement Agreement against any payment she may receive under a surrogacy contract or agreement.
-Expenses of the newborn child are not covered under this or any other benefit in a surrogate mother situation.
-Breastfeeding support and counseling for each birth.
-PPO: Nothing (no deductible) PPO: Nothing (no deductible) Note: Refer to Section 5(a) under Durable medical equipment (DME) for obtaining breast pump and supplies.
+Expenses of the newborn child are not covered under this or any other benefit in a surrogate mother situation. • Breastfeeding support and counseling for each birth.
+PPO: Nothing (no deductible) Note: Refer to Section 5(a) under Durable medical equipment (DME) for obtaining breast pump and supplies.
 You must obtain the breast pump and supplies from our contracted provider.
-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount for support and counseling.
-Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount for support and counseling.
-Not covered: All charges All charges Home uterine monitoring devices Charges related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of rape or incest Charges for services and supplies incurred after termination of coverage Childbirth education classes, services for birth coaching or labor support
+Non PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount for support and counseling